15 Indian brands that will add some desi tadka to your wardrobe

 Caution: Reading this story may lead to a depleted bank account

 We’ve got our qualms with Facebook *strike that* Meta, but Mark Zuckerburg has given us something to be grateful for as well.
-We’re not just talking about his infamous sunscreen mishap serving as a reminder to find the right water-resistant sunscreen.
+We’re not just talking about his infamous sunscreen mishap serving as a reminder to find the right water-resistant sunscreen (we have some great options).
 When the ‘save’ post option was added to Instagram, our life changed.
 We could save the memes we saw at 3 AM to share with our friends the next day (since we had told them we were hanging up because we had to sleep).
 The endless scrolling served some purpose, so to speak.
 Unlike the aspirational workouts we bookmark on Youtube and never end up doing (here are some do-able beginner-friendly workouts).
 Our saved collection is filled with creators of all kinds, not so much for what they specialise in, but for the outfits they’re wearing.

 If our wealth manager has anyone to blame, it would be this crop of influencers who’re helping us discover homegrown brands, including a slew of ethnic wear brands to shake up our staid jeans-and-t-shirt look.